hpdata/gdutil/README.md

 This script shows the progress when downloading.
 To disable it, use the '-s' option.

 ### Upload a List of Files
-You can upload a list of files onto Google Drive using the following command:
+You can upload a list of files to Google Drive using the following command:

 ```
 gd-put -p <parent_id> <filename1> ...